Wally A. Forsberg

-Wally A. Forsberg (February 15, 1909 – April 5, 1999) was an American football and basketball coach.
+Wally A. Forsberg (February 15, 1909 – April 5, 1999) was an American college football and college basketball coach.

 Coaching career

 Ottawa

-Forsberg was the 15th head football coach at the Ottawa University in Ottawa, Kansas and he held that position for three seasons, from 1946 until 1948.
-His career coaching record at Ottawa was 20–6–2.
+Forsberg was the head football coach at the Ottawa University in Ottawa, Kansas for three seasons, from 1946 to 1948, compiling a record of 20–6–2.
 Forsberg also coached basketball at the school during his tenure.

 Kansas Wesleyan

 Forsberg next traveled to Salina, Kansas to become the 12th head football coach at Kansas Wesleyan University.
 Forsberg held that position for three seasons, from 1949 until 1951.
 His coaching record at Kansas Wesleyan was 11–16–1.